-Parts of northern U.S. shut down ahead of winter storm
+Parts of northern US shut down ahead of winter storm

 The snowfall could be historic, even in a region accustomed to heavy snow.
 As much as 25 inches may pile up, with the heaviest amounts falling across east-central Minnesota and west-central Wisconsin, the National Weather Service said.
 Wind gusts could reach 50 mph and wind chills are expected to hit minus 50 degrees Fahrenheit (minus 46 degrees Celsius) in some parts of the Dakotas and Minnesota.

-The Minneapolis-St. Paul area could see 2 feet of snow or more for the first time in over 30 years.
+The Minneapolis-St. Paul area could see 2 feet (61 centimeters) of snow or more for the first time in over 30 years.

 Some families scrambled Tuesday to get shopping done before the weather closed in.
 At a Costco in the Minneapolis suburb of St. Louis Park, Molly Schirmer stocked up on heat-and-serve dinners and Mexican Coca-Colas, knowing that she and her two teenagers might get stuck at home.